Procedural Design Systems: How Sailop Generates Infinite Palettes

 Infinity, Constrained

-This is the core philosophy: you don't need a designer for every project.
-You need a system that produces designed output every time.
-Procedural generation with the right constraints achieves this.
-See a real transformation in action in our Grade F to Grade A case study.
+That is the whole argument: you do not need a designer for every project.
+You need a system that returns *designed* output every time, with the bad regions of the space fenced off.
+Constraints, not templates — see a full before/after in the Grade F to Grade A case study, and the broader case in the future of AI-assisted design.

-Try it: npm i -g sailop && sailop generate --seed "your-name-here".
+Try it: npx sailop install && sailop generate --seed "your-name-here".
 Every seed tells a different visual story.
 Find yours at sailop.com.